 Auto Insurance Rates 101

-You may feel that a car insurance company sets its premium rates by throwing darts at a dartboard or consulting a Ouija board, but that's not the case.
+You may feel that a car insurance company sets its rates by throwing darts at a dartboard or consulting a Ouija board, but that's not the case.

 In fact, auto insurance companies rely on sound statistical data - compiled and tested over decades - to determine the fees it charges its individual customers.
 Insurance is all about risk, and few understand how to assess risk better that insurers.